 Buffy Speak: Jefferson Twilight tends to do this a lot.
 Nik-L-Nips.
 That is all.

-The Bus Came Back: Venturestein in "Venture Libre," and the German Plastic Surgeon shows up working for the OSI in "O.S.I.
+The Bus Came Back: Venturestein in "Venture Libre."
+The German Plastic Surgeon shows up working for the OSI in "O.S.I.
 Love You."
+Baron Ünderbheit reappears in the second half of Season 4 after having been put on a bus early in Season 2.

 Subverted with the Monarch: the pilot shows him as a hapless punching bag for Team Venture, but as the series progresses, the Monarch takes less abuse and becomes more of a dominant figure.